Quick Overview: Our Top 10 Picks for Camera for Beginners

-There are two kinds of sensor sizes available in hybrids; the Micro Four Thirds and the APS-C. The Micro Four Thirds, as the name suggests, is smaller and is more for portable.
+There are two kinds of sensor sizes available in hybrids; the Micro Four Thirds and the APS-C. The Micro Four Thirds, as the name suggests, are smaller and are more portable.
 The disadvantage here is that it cannot provide the best picture quality.
-The other option – the larger APS-C sensor adds more bulk, but it also provides better image quality, and facilitates low-light shooting.
+The other option – the larger APS-C sensor adds more bulk, but it also provides better image quality and facilitates low-light shooting.
 These sensors are in the range of 20 mm to 28 mm, which is pretty good for beginners.

 The best camera for amateur photographers is one with Micro Four Thirds sensors because of its size and cost.
 However, if you prefer spending more money on a camera which is more professional, you should go for the other one.

-In this process, do not forget to consider the amount of pixels the sensor can capture.
+In this process, do not forget to consider the number of pixels the sensor can capture.
 Hybrids usually offer 14 MP to 24 MP.
-If you need to get a standard sized photo printed, any amount will work.
-If you want to print large portraits and posters, or engage in detailed photo editing, more megapixels will be better.
+If you need to get a standard-sized photo printed, any amount will work.
+If you want to print large portraits and posters or engage in detailed photo editing, more megapixels will be better.
 To sum it all up, the better the sensor of your camera, the better the image quality will be.
 It all comes down to how much you are willing to pay.

 DSLRs do not list any zoom level, because in a DSLR you can change the lenses and get the desired zoom level.
 The standard size of a DSLR lens is 18-55 mm.
 You also have the choice of adding telephoto lenses with lengths ranging from 200mm to 300mm (and beyond).
 A camera with interchangeable lenses will serve you well if you need the ability to zoom in on a subject.

 If you decide to choose a point-and-shoot camera, do ensure that the zoom measurement you utilize is optimal zoom.
-This is radically different from digital zoom, which enlarges the pixels on your picture and leads to a low quality picture.
-We suggest that you buy a camera which offers 10X optimal zoom because that will be suitable for every kind of use, and deliver better performance.
+This is radically different from digital zoom, which enlarges the pixels on your picture and leads to a low-quality picture.
+We suggest that you buy a camera which offers 10X optical zoom because that will be suitable for every kind of use, and deliver better performance.

 Hybrids come with interchangeable lenses.
-You can get a variety of lenses for different kinds of shots, like lose, wide-angle, distance etc. Do ensure that you know what type of lenses are compatible with your camera model.
+You can get a variety of lenses for different kinds of shots, like lose, wide-angle, distance, etc. To ensure that you know what type of lenses are compatible with your camera model.
 Micro Four Thirds cameras offer sundry options.
 You will be able to find lenses ranging from high-end Leica DG to cheap Holga lenses which are compatible with these cameras.

 On the other hand, if you want to buy a professional camera to pursue your passion, or want to establish a name as a photographer, you will definitely have to keep upgradeability in mind.
 Many professional photographers begin with a single lens and a few accessories like a camera bag and a tripod.
 These people need to upgrade their cameras without having to purchase a new one after every season.